taylorgrant/twAccount/README.md

 Twitter extraction capabilities are courtesy of `rtweet`.
 Image processing and conversion into collages is thanks to the `magick` package.
+The topic modeling process relies on the `BTM` package, which is
+<a href="https://github.com/xiaohuiyan/xiaohuiyan.github.io/blob/master/paper/BTM-WWW13.pdf" target="_blank">designed for short texts</a>
-The topic modeling process relies on the `BTM` package, which is designed for short texts as opposed to standard LDA, which relies on a larger corpus.
+as opposed to standard LDA, which relies on a larger corpus.
 The `BTM` output is then processed using several functions borrowed from the `LDAvis` package.

 ## Installation